The winter pause

 With add-on lighting you can buy point-of-lay CSBs anytime, but around May is a good time if you are going with add-on light.
 When they are 18 weeks of age immediately increase the effective day length to 12.5 hours then add 30 min. per week until 15-16 hours is reached.
 This schedule approximates what is done in the layer industry although an abrupt transfer to 14 hours at 18 weeks also works well .

 Your hens typically will moult when they reach 18 months of age .
 If they were acquired at point-of-lay in May, then 18 months of age will be about April the following year after about 10 months of laying.
 To provide an opportunity for moulting, do not provide add-on light after summer into the autumn.
 As the day length continues to shorten your hens may drop back their laying and start to moult.
-This is variable and unpredictable—hybrids and some breeds might keep on laying despite the shortening days and moult only gradually rather than suddenly.
+This is variable and unpredictable—hybrids and some breeds might continue laying well despite the shortening days, and moult only gradually rather than suddenly.
 After the winter solstice in late June start to add back the light: set lights-on at 4.30 a.m. then move back 30 min. increments per week until 2.00 a.m. is reached.
 This will re-initiate laying in hens that have gone off the lay.

 At the next autumn your hens will have been laying for two seasons, so its probably a good time to replace them.
 If you go for a third season you may not get enough eggs to justify feed cost.